 Step 2.1 – Bounding Risk Quantification

 This step introduces the equation that is used in the Phase 2 risk quantification and helps the analyst to determine which contributing factor(s) in the equation to focus on.
-It is very unlikely that a finding in the Post-Fire SSD ategory will be screened to Green in this step, and the analyst may choose continu directly to Step 2.2.
+It is very unlikely that a finding in the Post-Fire SSD Category will be screened to Green in this step, and the analyst may choose to continue directly to Step 2.2.

 Phase 2 of the Fire Protection SDP is a quantitative assessment of the increase in annualized core damage probability (i.e., CDF integrated over an appropriate fraction of a year, subsequently referred to as the DCDF) due to a finding.
 The following six-factor formula is used to estimate the screening DCDF: